Download and print as a PDF (193kB pdf)

 Do

 - Do cover the site with a plaster or a dressing given to you by the ward nurses until the skin heals.
-This takes about four to seven days.
+This is for a minimum of 48 hours.

 - Do observe the area for signs of infection.
 This may appear as a hard, tender swelling around the wound with redness and pain.
 Please contact us if this occurs (see details below).